We called dad back, and filled him in on some of the skills I picked up.

 Why on Pallos did Vigilant go up so much?
 That was a lot of wind weasels.
 I pulled on dad’s arm and said “Hey dad” right as the door opened.
 A scrawny looking teenager opened the door, dad said “Not now sweety”, and all hell broke loose.

-The teenager who I assume was Damonus got a panicked look on his face, yelled “NO!”, and slammed the door shut.
-At the same time, all of the wind weasels that I’d noticed surrounding us started to run towards us, sharp claws out, gusts of wind kicking up leaves and dirt around them.
+The teenager, who I assumed was Damonus, got a panicked look on his face, yelled “NO!”, and slammed the door shut.
+At the same time, all of the wind weasels that I’d noticed surrounding us started to run towards us, sharp claws out and gusts of wind kicking up leaves and dirt around them.
 I screamed.
 I would like to say I screamed something coherent, like “look out” or “Incoming”, but no such luck.
 Fortunately, dad and Catonus seemed to be experienced, and quickly got back-to-back in front of the house as the wind weasels came tumbling in.
 It was all too quick to follow.
 Booted feet kicked and stomped; batons flashed with a sickening crunch.
 Skills were said tersely – it didn’t seem to be a requirement, just good communication between them. “[Guardsman’s Aura].” “[Peacekeeping Operation].” “[Quick Bash].”

 and I realized a few things to my dismay: